Project:

 Artist Statement:

-Each artwork is a timepiece that tells the exact time in the universe.
+Each artwork stands as a timepiece, reflecting the exact moment in the universe.

 Time is Always Now.

 Digital photo(shop) manipulation is not part of my creative process.
-Using original technique, creation of the image happens in-camera.
+Creation of the image happens in-camera.

 Denis shares his life between New York and Paris.
 Away from photographing, he plays saxophone and writes fiction.